jaredramirez/dotfiles/README.md

 If you use OSX, and want Kitty to open automatically in full screen mode, follow the directions [here](https://stackoverflow.com/a/32405815/8838731), to expose your `$PATH` to gui applications.
 If you don't want this, then feel free to ignore this.

+Also, you can setup custom window layouts with kitty.
+Take a look at `kitty/session` for the layout/window config.
+And I alais the setup in `zsh/zshrc`

 You're done with Kitty config!